tldr-pages/tldr/pages/common/mpd.md

 `mpd --no-config`

-- Start MPD and don't detach from console:
+- Start MPD and don't detach it from the console:

 `mpd --no-daemon`